Research

 – Development of protein-based biomaterials with pre-designed stimuli-responsive features for applications in biotechnology and medicine

-With the increasing demands of modern life, smart materials have gained substantial attention in the automotive, construction, healthcare, aerospace, and chemical industries.
-While many synthetic polymers demonstrated initial success for various applications, such as responsive coatings, controlled release carriers, sensors and adaptive shape memory materials, protein-based smart materials are still in high demand for biomedical applications, due to their exquisite sequence control and thus precise chemistry, along with tunable mechanical properties, biocompatibility and biodegradability.
+The increasing demands of advanced healthcare have driven innovations in numerous functional biodevices.
+While many synthetic polymers demonstrated initial success for multiple clinical-related challenges, such as electronic skins, implantable devices, biosensors, and adaptive shape-memory materials, protein-based smart materials are still in high demand for biomedical applications due to their exquisite sequence control and thus precise chemistry, along with tunable mechanical properties, biocompatibility, and biodegradability.

 Related Papers:

-– Development of protein-based biomaterials for non-invasive treatments and in vitro disease models of KOA
+– Development of protein-based biomaterials for novel treatments and in vitro disease models of musculoskeletal system

 Related Papers: